Skip to main content

 -v for request details and exceptions;

--vv for request/response contents and stack traces;
+-vv for request/response contents and headers;

--vvv for thread state transition messages.
+-vvv for exception stack traces and thread state transitions.

 -V, --version Show the version and exit.
+Specify twice (-VV) to see interpreter and entrypoint

 --help Show this message and exit.